techidaily/site-facebook/source/_posts/a-complete-archive-of-your-facebook-journey.md

  So what if you want to download a video or photo that you've been tagged in?
 Facebook does not include these in your data download, since they're not technically yours.
 There are plenty of legitimate reasons you might want to grab media from the site.
 Fair use laws protect your right to use this content in many jurisdictions.

- We've covered plenty of ways to[download Facebook photos and videos](https://www.makeuseof.com/tag/7-ways-to-download-facebook-photos-videos-that-actually-still-work-in-2016/) .
+ We've covered plenty of ways to [download Facebook photos and videos](https://www.makeuseof.com/tag/7-ways-to-download-facebook-photos-videos-that-actually-still-work-in-2016/) .

 ![FBDown Facebook Video Downloader](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2018/04/fbdown.jpg)